 UNESCO World Heritage Sites

-United Nations Educational, Scientific and Cultural Organization (UNESCO) started in the 1960s a list of landmarks and places which have cultural, historical or other form of significance for the mankind.
-This places are protected by international laws and they can be a starting point in the search of man made wonders.
+United Nations Educational, Scientific and Cultural Organization (UNESCO) started in the 1960s a list of landmarks and places that have cultural, historical or other form of significance for mankind.
+These places are protected by international laws and they can be a starting point in the search of man-made wonders.
 The list of UNESCO World Heritage Sites is very long and covers the entire world.
 Its notoriety makes it easy to find in touristic guides.
 Everybody heard of Egypt’s Pyramids, of the Great Chinese Wall, and of Rome’s Colosseum.

 Still, not all the wonders we enjoy have to be old in order to have a historical significance.
 You are allowed to be impressed by new pieces of architecture, by modern extravagant design, and by any other significant large scale item.
 For example, the industrial city of Ivrea (Italy) is an UNESCO World Heritage Site even if it is representative for the technological development of the XXth century.
 It was the testing ground of Olivetti, manufacturer of typewriters, mechanical calculators, and office computers.